Crossed laser phase plates for transmission electron microscopy: Acknowledgements

 \section{Acknowledgements}

-We thank Bob Glaeser and Osip Schwartz for many useful discussions and gratefully acknowledge our ongoing collaboration with the Chan Zuckerberg Institute for Advanced Biological Imaging, as well as Applied Precision Design, LLC, on the construction of a first XLPP -- in particular Pavel Olshin, Dylan Roof, and Amir Torkaman.
+We thank Bob Glaeser and Osip Schwartz for many useful discussions and gratefully acknowledge our ongoing collaboration with Biohub, as well as Applied Precision Design, LLC, on the construction of a first XLPP -- in particular Anchi Cheng, Yue Yu, Elizabeth Montabana, Noeli Paz Soldan, David Agard, Clinton Potter, Bridget Carragher, Dylan Roof, Matthew Derstine, and Amir Torkaman.
 We also acknowledge Jake Whinnery (UC Berkeley) for preliminary mechanical design work on the XLPP.
-We thank Bart Buijsse (ThermoFisher Scientific) for his design of several relay lens systems for next-generation TEMs compatible with (X)LPPs.
+We thank Bart Buijsse (Thermo Fisher Scientific) for his design of several relay lens systems for next-generation TEMs compatible with (X)LPPs.

-This project was supported by the U.S.\ National Institutes of Health (Grant No.\ 5 R01 GM126011), Chan Zuckerberg Initiative (award number 2021-234606), Gordon and Betty Moore Foundation (Grant No.\ 9366), and a cooperative research and development agreement (CRADA) with ThermoFisher Scientific (award number AWD00004352).
+This project was supported by the U.S.\ National Institutes of Health (Grant No.\ 5 R01 GM126011), Chan Zuckerberg Initiative (award number 2021-234606), Gordon and Betty Moore Foundation (Grant No.\ 9366), and a cooperative research and development agreement (CRADA) with Thermo Fisher Scientific (award number AWD00004352).
 Grant No.\ 5 R01 GM126011 and award number AWD00004352 were administered at Lawrence Berkeley National Laboratory under Contract No.\ DE-AC02-05CH11231.
 P.N.P. acknowledges support from a postdoctoral fellowship from the National Institute of General Medical Sciences of the National Institutes of Health under Award Number F32GM149186.